 You may wonder and worry about how and when you will be followed by your breast cancer team for your history of breast cancer.
 You may ask yourself, are the appointments random?
 Will they remember me if I am not there as often?
-Who do I call if I have a question, or begin to panic because I have a cold. headache and cough?
+Who do I call if I have a question, or begin to panic because I have a headache and cough?
 The Breast Team follows best practice guidelines that specifically outline the timeline for follow-up care visits and active surveillance.
 These guidelines are individualized to specifically meet your breast cancer diagnosis and treatment.
 These visits include a review of your history, physical exam and mammogram or MRI if you still have breast tissue after your original breast cancer surgery.
 You will be asked about how you are feeling and of any concerns you may have since your last visit to your team.
-You will have an opportunity to follow up with a visit to a genetic counselor, social worker, physical therapist, dietician, chaplin, or to discuss an issue with the RN breast cancer navigator.
+You will have an opportunity to follow up with a visit to a genetic counselor, social worker, physical therapist, dietician, chaplin, or to discuss an issue with the breast nurse navigator.
 It is still very important that you continue with regular GYN exams, especially if you are taking Tamoxifen.
 In addition, your bone health will be a central part of your surveillance if your treatment can have an impact on it.

 As part of our commitment to individualized breast cancer care, we have started a Survivorship Program.
-About 3-6 months after your surgery, chemotherapy or radiation treatment has been completed (but while you may still be on anti-estrogen therapy), you will be referred for a Survivorship Visit with an APRN.
-She will review in detail your breast cancer history and treatment as well as your team of health care providers.
-She will also provide a calendar of follow-up visits.
-She will review with you any distressing or bothersome symptoms that you are continuing to experience; when to call your breast team or primary care provider; possible long-term side effects you may experience; and assist you in accessing rehabilitation services you may need to help you feel your best.
-This is a one-time personalized visit that will last about an hour.
+About 3-6 months after your surgery, chemotherapy or radiation treatment has been completed (but while you may still be on anti-estrogen therapy), you will have a Survivorship Visit with an APRN or RN.
+They will review in detail your breast cancer history and treatment as well as your team of health care providers.
+They will review with you any distressing or bothersome symptoms that you are continuing to experience; when to call your breast team or primary care provider; possible long-term side effects you may experience; and assist you in accessing rehabilitation services you may need to help you feel your best.
 Breast cancer survivors who have attended survivorship visits have told us the information on their diagnosis, treatment and follow-up plan was invaluable to them and their families.